Stay in touch

-Why is DHS issuing a new procurement for NEMT services?
+Why does DHS issue new procurement for NEMT services?

 Wisconsin State law obligates DHS to procure vendors on a regularly scheduled basis.
 The procurement process is an opportunity for DHS to continue to improve the program and provide quality controls.
-For example, the current request for proposal (RFP) includes the following additional improvements: electronic tracking of rides to better track unsuccessful trips and improve timeliness of services, new call center standards to help address call volume during peak hours, a transportation provider ombudsman staff to assist transportation providers with contracting questions and claim processing, new network requirement for specialized medical vehicles to ensure access, and additional language on penalties and liquidated damages to improve contract compliance.
+For example, the recent request for proposal (RFP) included the following additional improvements: electronic tracking of rides to better track unsuccessful trips and improve timeliness of services, new call center standards to help address call volume during peak hours, a transportation provider ombudsman staff to assist transportation providers with contracting questions and claim processing, new network requirement for specialized medical vehicles to ensure access, and additional language on penalties and liquidated damages to improve contract compliance.

 Sign up to receive email notices with information about the new NEMT manager.
 This includes being notified about updates to this webpage.